Nevada

 Alabama

-The Board of Pharmacy issues a proposed rule to adopt regulations under AAC 680-X-2 to establish standards under which a pharmacist, pharmacist intern, or pharmacist extern would administer immunizations.
-A hearing is scheduled for March 17, 2021, in Birmingham.
-Comments are due March 6, 2021.
+Lastly in Alabama, The Board of Pharmacy also published a proposed rule to amend regulations under AAC 680-X-2 to clarify provisions on the non-disciplinary administrative penalty for late renewal of a license, permit, registration, certification, or similar document.
+A hearing is scheduled for April 21, 2021, in Birmingham.
+Comments to the proposed rule are due April 10, 2021.

 For more information, contact NACDS’ Leigh Knotts at 803-243-7207.